-Imagine a whole island coated in white stone and blue dots where the white stone buildings and scenic views are reflected in the crystal blue waters.
+Imagine a whole island coated in white stone and blue dots.
+That’s Santorini Greece where the white stone buildings are reflected in the crystal blue waters.

-Give yourself about 4 days here (more if you can) and adventure up a volcano to see the amazing beauty, cliff jump in Amoudi Bay, gorge at a traditional taverna as if every meal is your last, look for old cave houses in Emporio, cycle along roads for miles without seeing another person or the stereotypical, yet enjoyable ride on a donkey!
+Give yourself about 4 days here (more if you can) and see the adventure unfold.
+Adventure up a volcano to see amazing beauty, cliff jump in Amoudi Bay, gorge at a traditional taverna as if every meal is your last, look for old cave houses in Emporio, cycle along roads for miles without seeing another person or the stereotypical, yet enjoyable ride on a donkey!

 Hop on a plane from Athens to Santorini – a 45 minutes flight and then take a bus or a taxi from the airport to Fira (3kms), the capital city of Santorini.
-Make this a base to visit the nearby islands, including Mykonos and Skopelos (this is where Mama Mia movie was filmed) by ferries.
+You can make this a base to visit the nearby islands, including Mykonos and Skopelos, by ferries.

 Beach Hopping: Since the beaches (black, red and white) get all the attention, you might as well start with some beach hopping.
 Go to Ruby red beach to sunbathe, Perissa’s famous black beach for lunch, and explore Vlychada’s white beach for some tough surfing.
 Better still, discover the secret beaches near the airport – not leaving any hints… you are on your own!

 Winery Tour: To know where the Greeks get their zest (for life) from, taste their wines.
-To get as many as possible tasted in a day, go on a winery tour to Santorini’s best vineyards.
+And if you want to taste as many as possible in a day, go on a winery tour to best vineyards in Santorini Greece.
 Most of the wine producers on the island have tours of the wineries with tastings at the end.

-Akrotiri of Thera: Go see the town that was frozen in time – a 3000 BC settlement discovered during the 1960s.
+Akrotiri of Thera: You can explore the town frozen in time – a 3000 BC settlement discovered during the 1960s.
 The city is believed to be one of Aegean Sea’s most significant before earthquakes and a volcanic eruption destroyed it.
 The buildings and their content are still intact – preserved by the volcanic materials, just like at Pompeii.

 Hotel Atlantis: Located on the South end of the main strip of the Caldera, it’s the town’s smartest choice of stay (affordable).
 Get a room with a balcony and watch the sunrise with the cruise ships pulling in as you eat breakfast.
 The hotel is conveniently located – so restaurants, shopping and party places are all within walking distance.

 Vedema Resort: Vedema Resort comprises of a beautiful cluster of traditional free-standing villas and houses.
-This luxury collection hotel was built around a 400-year-old winery and was extensively renovated in 2008.
+Built around a 400-year-old winery, this luxury collection hotel was extensively renovated in 2008.
 The rooms – better described as apartments – are spacious with sparsely decorated, white-washed interiors with private pools or Jacuzzis.

 The breakfast buffet they serve might very well be the best on the island.
 If you wish to see more of the island, 10-minute transfers to Fira and the beach at Perivolas operate throughout the day.